 But with interval training, the goal is to vary the intensity of your workout, going back and forth between hard and easy efforts multiple times.
 Here’s the graph of what that looks like:

 Yes, intervals can be hard.
 But they don’t have to be.
 They take experimentation, practice and experience.
 It’s up to you to make them work for you.
 The “easy” and “hard” effort levels are relative to you and your own capabilities, so If you’ve never done intervals before, make your hard efforts just a little bit harder than normal.
 Just experiment with it a bit.

-There are many ways to modify intensity in an interval workout, and I’m going to talk about each of them here (and in the video at the top of this page) so that you can incorporate them into what you’re trying at home!
+There are many ways to modify intensity in an interval workout, and I’m going to talk about each of them here (and in the video at the top of this page) so that you can incorporate them into the workouts you’re trying at home!